Verified Labels

 Unit detectable

-The unit's name or broader affiliation is visible on the uniform.
-When used, Identifiable Symbols and Text should not be added.
-This label covers all symbols on a uniform.
+This label is used when the unit's name or any broader affiliation is visible on any part of the uniform.
+When used, Identifiable, Symbols and Text should not be added.
+Instead, this label should be added with all symbols on a uniform.

 Rank detectable